Old Quaker Meeting House (Queens)

 The Flushing Friends Quaker Meeting House, also the Old Quaker Meeting House, is a historic Quaker house of worship located at 137-16 Northern Boulevard, in Flushing, Queens, New York.
 It was declared a National Historic Landmark in 1967 and a New York City designated landmark in 1970.
 Today, it still serves as a Quaker Meeting, with meetings for worship taking place every Sunday.
+It is recognized as the oldest house of worship in the state of New York.
+Because Quakers did not refer to their buildings as "churches," it often holds the title of "oldest religious building" or "oldest house of worship" rather than "oldest church."
+It is also the second-oldest Quaker meeting house in the United States.

 History

 Colonial times

 The Flushing Friends Quaker Meeting House was built in 1694 as a small frame structure on land acquired in 1692 by John Bowne and John Rodman in Flushing, New York.
 The first recorded meeting held there was on November 24, 1694.
 This original structure is now the easterly third of the current structure, which was expanded 1716-1719.
 According to one source, the original structure was renovated in 1704 and then demolished in 1716.
 The Flushing meeting house was the second meeting house to be built on Long Island, the first one being built in Oyster Bay in 1672, which no longer stands.

 The Quakers, coming from the Netherlands, settled in the area in 1657 and meetings were held in people's homes until the Meeting House was built.
 Henry Townsend offered his home for meetings, but was fined for harboring “pestilents,” which was how the Quakers were regarded.
 The Quakers continued to meet in secret in the woods until John Bowne offered his home for meetings.
 Bowne was banished to Holland for refusing to pay the fine, but returned two years later to combat the persecution that the Quakers faced.
 The group drafted the Flushing Remonstrance and in Holland, Bowne pleaded before the Dutch West India Company to honor the cause of religious freedom, and a letter was written in 1663 to Governor Stuyvesant to end the persecution of Quakers.

 The building contains a partition which can be lowered and raised, and separates the men's from the women's side.
 Typically business meetings would be conducted by each group independently, then the partition would be raised for the religious meeting.